sighupio/fury-kubernetes-aws/README.md

 project_root
     ├── Furyfile.yml
     ├── ansible
+    ├── manifests
     ├── secrets
     ├── terraform
     └── vendor
 ```

-> we create these folders now because the output of some terraform command will create files in the ansible folder and
+> We need to create the folder structure now because the output of some terraform commands creates files in the _ansible_ folder and otherwise the command will fail.

 ---

 ## Secrets

-NB: the _secrets_ will contains all the keys and token required to operate the cluster, is **highly encouraged** to encrypt this folder before pushing it to a remote repository using something like [git-crypt](https://github.com/AGWA/git-crypt)
+NB: the _secrets_ will contains all the keys and tokens required to operate the cluster, it is **highly encouraged** to encrypt this folder before pushing it to a remote repository using something like [git-crypt](https://github.com/AGWA/git-crypt)

-create file with aws credentials running this command
+Create a file with aws credentials running this command

 ```
 touch secrets/aws-credentials.sh  && \